Element84/filmdrop-aws-tf-modules/modules/cirrus/feeder/lambda/README.md

 adhere to a common type definition; currently, both feeder and task Lambdas do so.

 Rather than duplicate Lambda-related resource configuration in /cirrus/task and /cirrus/feeder, the hope is that this module can be used by both.
+See Issue #212 for more detail

 <!-- BEGIN_TF_DOCS -->
 ## Requirements